danielmoi/command-line-tute/lessons/00-commands.md

 Everything you type into the command line is a command (or arguments into a command).

+This tells the shell to execute the relevant program(s).

 One of the most common things typed into the command line is `ls`, which produces a list of the files in the current directory.

 ```
 $ ls